kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect pi -i 1 -s supercell_info.json

+With this, the first interstitial site is removed from :code:`supercell_info.json`.

 ::

     ...
     -- interstitials
     #1
-                      Info: None #2
+                      Info: all_electron_charge #2
     Fractional coordinates: 0.5000000  0.5000000  0.5000000
              Site symmetry: -43m
               Coordination: {'Al': [1.75, 1.75, 1.75, 1.75], 'O': [1.57, 1.57, 1.57, 1.57]}

-The first interstitial site is removed from :code:`supercell_info.json`.

-To consider these interstitials, run defect_set sub-command again.
+To consider these interstitials in :code:`defect_in.yaml`, run the :code:`defect_set` sub-command again.

 ===============================================
 7. Creation of defect calculation directories
 ===============================================
-We next create directories for point-defect calculations with the :code:`defect_entries` (= :code:`de`) sub-command,
+We next create directories for the point-defect calculations with the :code:`defect_entries` (= :code:`de`) sub-command,

 ::

     pydefect de

-With this command, defect calculation directories are created, including :code:`perfect/`.
+With this command, the directories with defect names are created, including :code:`perfect/`.
 If you again type the same command, the following information appears,

 ::